Art by, Atomic

 The origin planet of eparai.
-Its surface is populated with rivers and huge forests and plains, as well as marshes around the largest lakes the planet offers.
+Its surface is populated with rivers and vast forests and plains, as well as marshes around the largest lakes the planet offers.
 Its days and nights are somewhat less bright than most, but the flora and buildings' bright colors make up for that.
 The cities spread across the planet are always centric on trade, appeasing visitors with food and performance and places to stay, and any residential areas spread out in a radius from around them.
 Buildings are often built in suspension, rooms up in the sky stretching across bridges.

 Civilization on this planet started not when the first major tool was created, but the first time that the creator encountered another of their kind with it.
-A primitive forest-dweller, they had managed to create something that made survival more plausible, but another still struggling had seen it in display, and the sheer awe that eparai radiated from seeing the tool drove them to seek out others.
+A primitive forest-dweller, they had managed to create something that made survival more plausible, but another still struggling had seen it on display, and the sheer awe that eparai radiated from seeing the tool drove them to seek out others.

 This resulted in society starting loose, but each time something new was created it was rapidly reproduced and shared across developing gatherings of clans, which had quickly realized they could begin to feed off one another.
 The lowering mortality rates and evolutionary manifestation of deeper empathic feeding resulted in a massive population boom.
-For a generation, this population density was feasible, and it resulted in huge advancements and monuments being created, still present today in refurbished ways as the planet's effective "capital" of commerce.
+For a generation, this population density was feasible, and it resulted in tremendous advancements and monuments being created, still present today in refurbished ways as the planet's effective "capital" of commerce.

 However, this development caused overcrowding within less than a century, and eparai spread across their planet, discovering variations of their ancestry and gathering together.